 Green means yes.
 Amber means tight.
 Red means no. Every rating comes from Poppy calling the venue and asking directly.
 The map updates itself three times a day.

-Open the map →Gloria is an AI receptionist at a Shoreditch venue.
+Gloria is an AI receptionist at a Shoreditch venue.
 Poppy called it.
 Two AIs discussed pram access for 90 seconds.
 Neither flagged it as unusual.

 ▶ Read the full storyPoppy calls venues unassisted.
 Real staff pick up, not knowing they're talking to an AI.
 Each response is transcribed, rated, and added to the map.
 Here's what one call sounds like.